jason301c/codex-switcher/README.md

 # Codex Switcher

 Codex Switcher wraps the official `codex` CLI so you can hop between multiple authenticated contexts without touching your real config files.
-It keeps each profile's `auth.json` and `config.toml` isolated under `~/.codex_accounts/<profile>` and uses a small TUI to keep track of what's active before delegating every command to the real Codex binary.
+It keeps a dedicated copy of each profile's `auth.json` under `~/.codex_accounts/<profile>.auth.json` and uses a small TUI to keep track of what's active before delegating every command to the real Codex binary.

 ## Features

 - Zero-config TUI (`ccx`) for adding, renaming, deleting, and activating Codex profiles.
 - Runs the upstream `codex` command with `CODEX_HOME` automatically set to the active profile.
 - Friendly status banners that show which account is live and whether it is authenticated.
-- Safe defaults: stores its own state in `~/.codex_switcher/accounts.json` and never touches the original Codex files.
+- Safe defaults: stores its own state in `~/.codex_switcher/accounts.json`, swaps `auth.json` snapshots in and out of `~/.codex_switcher/shared_codex_home`, and never touches the original Codex files.

 ## Installation